microbiome/course_2022_FindingPheno/05-beta.md

 ![](05-beta_files/figure-latex/unnamed-chunk-2-1.pdf)<!-- -->

-The same test can be conducted using the oridination from PCoA as follows:
+The same test can be conducted using the ordination from PCoA as follows:

 ```r